dapr/docs/daprdocs/content/en/operations/monitoring/tracing/backends/jaeger.md

 description: "Set up Jaeger for distributed tracing"
 type: docs
 ---

-Dapr currently supports two kind of tracing protocol: OpenCensus and Zipkin.
+Dapr currently supports the Zipkin protocol.
 Since Jaeger is compatible with Zipkin, the Zipkin protocol can be used to talk to Jaeger.

 ## Configure self hosted mode